Supporting your academic and personal progress

 Our Student Services Centre is your first point of contact for a range of information and support to help you get the most out of your time here.

 If you need specialist help or advice you can contact us.
-We can offer you guidance on your money and finances and in accessing the counselling services on offer.
+We can offer you guidance on your money and finances, additional support for a disability or specific learning difficulty, wellbeing advice, and in accessing the counselling & mental health services on offer.

 If you are studying an undergraduate or taught postgraduate course, you get assigned a personal tutor who is a member of academic staff.
 They'll give you academic guidance on your progress and support you in your personal and professional development throughout your time here.
 They can help you adjust to studying at university and point you in the right direction to get any other help you might need.